Astorias96/Microsoft_Scripting_Library/README.md

 - Exchange 2013/2016/2019
 - Open (?)
 Active Directory

 # Licensing
-This repository is a compilation of scripts that were found on the internet.
+This repository is a compilation of scripts that were found on the internet and adapted if needed to reflect more global needs.
 All the necessary licenses are found in the license file.
 This software is distributed "as-is".
 Use it at your own risk.